songssssss/GCP-PDE-preparation/Questions/examtopics.md

 - Assertions in Dataform are a built-in way to perform data quality checks, including checking for uniqueness and null values in your tables.

+---
+## Q224
+Processing Speed: This refers to how quickly individual messages (click events) are processed once they are read from the Pub/Sub topic.
+If the Dataflow job is able to process messages in less than 30 seconds, that means each message can be handled relatively quickly.

+Data Freshness: This refers to the time it takes for messages to go from being published to being available for consumption by downstream services (in this case, the advertising department).
+It considers the total time from when the event occurs to when the result is available to the consumer.

+Based on the scenario you've described, the most appropriate option is:

+### **C. Messages in your Dataflow job are processed in less than 30 seconds, but your job cannot keep up with the backlog in the Pub/Sub subscription.
+Optimize your job or increase the number of workers to fix this.**

+### Rationale:

+- **Processing Time vs. Freshness**: You mentioned that the Dataflow job's system lag is about 5 seconds, and data freshness is about 40 seconds.
+While individual messages may be processed in under 30 seconds, the cumulative effect of processing delays suggests that your job is not keeping up with the incoming message rate.

+- **Backlog**: The backlog in the Pub/Sub subscription indicates that messages are being produced faster than they are being processed.
+Even if each message is processed quickly, if the rate of incoming messages exceeds the processing capacity, it results in delays for the messages being sent to the advertising department.

+### Suggested Actions:

+1. **Optimize the Dataflow Job**: Review your transformations to ensure they are efficient.
+Look for any bottlenecks that could be improved.

+2. **Increase Workers**: Scaling up the number of workers in your Dataflow job can help improve throughput and reduce the time it takes to process the backlog.

+3. **Monitor Metrics**: Use monitoring tools to observe the metrics of your Dataflow job, such as processing time, backlog size, and throughput, to identify specific areas for improvement.

+### Why Not the Others?

+- **A**: There’s no indication that the advertising department is causing delays, as the issue seems to lie with the processing capacity of the Dataflow job.

+- **B**: While optimizing the job or increasing workers can help, the main issue appears to be related to the backlog rather than processing time exceeding 30 seconds.

+- **D**: There’s no evidence provided that the web server isn’t pushing messages fast enough; the problem seems to be with message consumption rather than production.

+### Summary

+Option C addresses the core issue of backlog and processing capacity, which is critical for ensuring timely delivery of messages to the advertising department.
+If you have further questions or need more clarification, feel free to ask!